 Compartmentalizes Your Expenses, Income, and Savings

-A well-thought-out budget should include short and long-term milestones for income measurement as well as near-exact expenses projections, so you can calculate your savings and profit margin according to these numbers.
+A well-thought-out budget should include short and long-term milestones for income measurement as well as near-exact expense projections.
+This gives you the data you need to make accurate projections for the future.

 Works as a Thermometer for Your Business